digitalchild/digitalchild/README.md

 ## 🌍 Background

-- Australian living in Vietnam with my wife Yen and our dog, Banh Mi
+- Australian living in Germany with my wife Yen and our dog, Banh Mi
 - Lifelong passion for automation—from IRC bots and shell scripts to AI pipelines and no-code tools
 - Built and sold WordPress plugins, including founding WC Vendors Marketplace
 - Over 20 years in WordPress, with experience training, speaking, and contributing to the ecosystem